elishkaflint/bank-tech-test/README.md

 * Planned classes carefully to ensure I adhered to the Single Responsibility Principle
 * Ensured tests were isolated from other classes to remove any external dependencies from individual spec files

-#### Improvement areas:

-* Withdraw and deposit methods are long when guard clauses are included
-* Withdraw and deposit unit tests may not be fully isolated from each other

 ___

 ## User Stories